Skip to contents

 data = ex_data)

-resplot(model.asr) # residual plots look much better
+resplot(model.asr) # Look much better

 pred.out <- multiple_comparisons(model.obj = model.asr,